 - What are the vulnerabilities in my IS and which ones can I correct?

 This is a preventive approach.
-For ANSSI, information system mapping contributes to IT system resilience and is an essential tool for crisis management.
+For ANSSI, information system mapping contributes to IS resilience, and is an essential tool for crisis management.
 It's not just a question of "saving time" when responding to an incident, but of not wasting time at all, by avoiding the incident in the first place.
-Spend an hour patching a vulnerability or waste several weeks rebuilding your IT system following a ransomware attack?
+Spend an hour patching a vulnerability or waste several weeks rebuilding your IS following a ransomware attack?
 The choice is quickly made.

 Identify the most critical assets to better protect them

 And what do you do once you've taken a complete inventory?
-All that remains to be done is to update it constantly, identify the assets most critical to your business (e-commerce site, customer data, supply chain, etc.) and integrate them into your business continuity plan.
+All that's left is to keep it constantly up to date, identify the assets most critical to your business (e-commerce site, customer data, supply chain, etc.) and integrate them into your business continuity plan.

 The fundamentals of incident response